Now booking through April 2026 with more availability coming soon! BOOK THE ORIGINAL TOUR NOW!

 Austin Eats Food Tour | Via 33 Pizzeria | Photo by Jason Gomez

-Our drink pairing included our choice of wine or beer, an old fashioned, a ranch water cocktail, or a Detroit Soda Pop: Faygo Pop.
+Our drink pairing offered wine, beer, an old fashioned, ranch water cocktail, or the nostalgic Detroit choice: Faygo Pop.

 Austin Eats Food Tour | Dolce Neve Gelato | Photo by Jason Gomez